-Dhokla is a vegetarian food that originates from the Indian state of Gujarat.
+Dhokla is a vegetarian dish that originates from the Indian state of Gujarat.
 It is made with a batter prepared from chickpeas.
 It is leavened and is reminiscent of cornbread, or polenta.
 Dhokla are eaten for breakfast, as a main course, as a side dish, or as a snack.

 Idli are steamed rice cakes and have many health benefits.
 This quintessential south Indian food has been eaten since antiquity.
 Idli are made from a batter of fermented rice and lentils, then quickly steamed.
 They are consumed at breakfast, lunch and dinner and in between too.
 If you try them and like them, an idli steamer may be a good investment.
 Mine cost me around $10 in my local Indian grocer.

 Idli can also be made with semolina (rava idli), or oats.
 They can be stuffed with nuts or vegetables.
 Spices and herbs can be added to the batter.
 We typically eat our idli plain.

 Idli served with sambar is probably the healthiest meal in this cookbook and one that is on high rotation at our place.

 As you see, some of these breads can be simple and some can be taken to quite complex levels.
 As a rule of thumb – keep the bread simple if the meal is complex.
 Stuffed and filled breads or dosa are best served on their own as meals in themselves.

-This cookbook has recipes for all the breads mentioned above.
+This cookbook has a section with recipes for most of the breads mentioned above.